-On completion of this subject, you should be able to:
+On completion of this segment, you should be able to:

-- explain the application and basis of selected IFRSs issued by the IASB
+- understand the application and basis of selected IFRSs issued by the IASB

-- apply IFRSs in the preparation of general purpose financial statements
+- develop the necessary skills to apply IFRSs including the Conceptual Framework in the preparation of general purpose financial statements

-- explain details relating to general purpose financial statements; and
+- develop the financial analytical skills and ability to comprehend and explain details relating to general purpose financial statements

 ||Recommended proportion of study time

 |1.
 The Conceptual Framework and its application in financial reporting

 |2.
 Presentation of financial statements

 |3.
 Provisions, contingent liabilities and contingent assets

 |6.
 Business combinations and group accounting

 Module 1: The Conceptual Framework and its application in financial reporting